SINGLE STUD TV MOUNTING

 CONTACT A PROFESSIONAL

-If you are not comfortable with one stud TV mounting, contact a TV installer near you.
+If you are not comfortable with one stud TV mounting, hire a professional TV mounting service.
 One phone call…your tv is on the wall!